-Return to Top

-Module Code AR5007 Module Title Studio: Architecture Is Formed by Climate and Comfort Level 5 Prerequisites Successful completion of introductory architecture at university level Acceptance is dependent upon review of a portfolio Credits Full Year: 16 (US) 30 (ECTS) Single Semester: 8 (US) 15 (ECTS) Suitability Study Options 1 or 2 MUST BE STUDIED WITH AR5005, AR5006 and AR5008.
-Content Architecture makes the human habitat.
+Module Title: Studio: Architecture Is Formed by Climate and Comfort

+- Successful completion of introductory architecture at university level - Acceptance is dependent upon review of a portfolio

+• Full Year: 16 (US) 30 (ECTS)

+Single Semester: 8 (US) 15 (ECTS)

+Study Options 1 or 2

+MUST BE STUDIED WITH AR5005, AR5006 and AR5008

+Architecture makes the human habitat.
 As such it is a mediation between the internal climatic requirements for inhabitation and the nature of the broader environment.
-What we make an how we make it is shaped by this fundamental concern.
-This embraces all aspects of a desig - the materials we use, how we can engage with the available beauty of the world, and how our buildings respond in use.
-In this module students will prepare a series of designs for places to dwell in a set site, wit the specific goal of thinking carefully about these interconnected aspects.
-Construction an the bringing together of materials will be a driver in your research and proposals.
-Working in a design studio, students will develop these with colleagues, critique them an udy Option 1 = Whol iterate them.
+What we make and how we make it is shaped by this fundamental concern.
+This embraces all aspects of a design - the materials we use, how we can engage with the available beauty of the world, and how our buildings respond in use.

+In this module students will prepare a series of designs for places to dwell in a set site, with the specific goal of thinking carefully about these interconnected aspects.
+Construction and the bringing together of materials will be a driver in your research and proposals.

+Working in a design studio, students will develop these with colleagues, critique them and iterate them.
 Drawing on the other modules work, students will explore new knowledge and research as a fundamental part of this process.
 Students will communicate their ideas with a view to seduce as well as to explain.

+> Topics:

-Content: How to survey a complex site and record it in two and three dimensions; Site analysis skills and the identification of the cultural context of a site; Identification and analysis of relevant precedent studies; Appraisal of the character of different buildings made with different materials and construction techniques; Climate literacy, ethical sourcing of materials to enhance wellbeing, minimise embodied carbon, waste and pollution, and reduce demands on energy and water Skills to respond to a given brief and site; Iteratively testing and refining a project in response to feedback and self-reflection; Informed risk-taking and learning from failure; Recording and producing a coherent documentation the development of the design process; How to identify and develop architectural and construction elements as part of a wider building composition Addressing professional, regulatory, social, environmental and ethical issues within a design, including health and life safety and climate literacy in relation to architectural practice; Skills in synthesising a more complex range of issues as a coherent design proposition; A personal approach to design and architectural representation; Working simultaneously at different scales and levels of detail; Exploring and inventing ideas and techniques; Oral communication and professional presentation skills.
-Technical understanding of a range of conventional analogue and digital architectural representation techniques; Application of interdisciplinary techniques; Model making techniques Teaching Studio-based projects, lectures, workshops, tutorials, seminars.
-Assessment Study Option 1: Portfolio: two design studio projects, one per semester.
-Sustainability &amp; structural strategy report for spring semester studio project.
-1:20 Project study.
-May include: orthographic &amp; 3D drawings, perspective illustrations, model / model photos, animation, text, diagrams, sketches, notes.
+- How to survey a complex site and record it in two and three dimensions; - Site analysis skills and the identification of the cultural context of a site; - Identification and analysis of relevant precedent studies; - Appraisal of the character of different buildings made with different materials and construction techniques; - Climate literacy, ethical sourcing of materials to enhance wellbeing, minimise embodied carbon, waste and pollution, and reduce demands on energy and water - Skills to respond to a given brief and site; - Iteratively testing and refining a project in response to feedback and self-reflection; - Informed risk-taking and learning from failure; - Recording and producing a coherent documentation the development of the design process;

-Study Option 2 = Autumn Study Option 3 = Spring availability & content is correct at the time of publishing, but it cannot accept responsibility for subsequent changes, as part of the University's policy of continuous improvement & development.

-Study Option 2: • Version of Study Option 1 portfolio (100%) Last updated 02/04/23 PJW
+- How to identify and develop architectural and construction elements as part of a wider building composition - Addressing professional, regulatory, social, environmental and ethical issues within a design, including health and life safety and climate literacy in relation to architectural practice; - Skills in synthesising a more complex range of issues as a coherent design proposition; - A personal approach to design and architectural representation; - Working simultaneously at different scales and levels of detail; - Exploring and inventing ideas and techniques; - Oral communication and professional presentation skills. - Technical understanding of a range of conventional analogue and digital architectural representation techniques; - Application of interdisciplinary techniques; - Photographic, and graphics software; - Model making techniques

+- 1. C. I. I 1 1 Teaching: Studio-based nraiacte IDCTIITAC Workshons tutoriale caminard reactifies.
+Studio-based a bi biects. iectules. . wolkalioba. tutuliais. ocililiai o

+Study Option 1:

+- Portfolio: two design studio projects, one per semester.
+Sustainability & structural strategy report for spring semester studio project. - 1:20 Project study.
+May include: orthographic & 3D drawings, perspective illustrations, model / model photos, animation, text, diagrams, sketches, notes. - Study Option 2: - Version of Study Option 1 portfolio (100%)